casonadams/fzf.zsh/README.md

-# skim.zsh
+# fzf.zsh

-This plugin tries to find [skim](https://github.com/lotabout/skim) based on where it's been installed, and enables its fuzzy auto-completion and key bindings.
+This plugin tries to find [fzf](https://github.com/junegunn/fzf) based on where it's been installed, and enables its fuzzy auto-completion and key bindings.

-This plugin will not install `skim` for you.
+This plugin will not install `fzf` for you.
 This needs to be done before using.

-To use it, add `skim.zsh` to the plugins in your zshrc file.
+To use it, add `fzf.zsh` to the plugins in your zshrc file.
 The following is an example using zinit:

 ```zsh
 zinit wait lucid for \